josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Staffing

 IETFAdminOrg would be led by an Executive Director chosen by the board.
 The Executive Director would determine what other staff and contractors are required by IETFAdminOrg.
-Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.
+Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in {lack-resources} and {funding}.

 Based on the amount of work currently undertaken by the IAD and others involved in the IETF administration who are not currently in contracted roles, it is anticipated that the Executive Director would hire multiple additional staff members.
 For example, there will likely be a need for dedicated staff to manage fundraising, to manage the various contractors that are engaged to fulfill the IETF's administrative needs, and to support outreach and communications.